Barcelona Airport:

 Barcelona Airport

 That is the question!
 The quickest way to get to BCN Airport from the Costa Brava by public transport is to take a taxi from door to door – if you’re prepared to pay for it, of course!
-The suggested price from the central Costa Brava towns of Calonge-Sant Antoni or Palamós, for example, is €200-220, depending on whether you’re travelling by day or by night.
-Prices for towns further north will be somewhat higher, and further south should cost you a bit less.
+For example, the suggested price from the central Costa Brava towns of Calonge-Sant Antoni or Palamós is €200-220, depending on whether you travel day or night.
+Prices for towns further north will be higher, and further south should cost you a bit less.

-If you don’t want to pay for a cab, the next fastest way is to drive yourself in your own car.
-Driving is handy if you have a lot of luggage, but the main issue is parking, both in terms of cost and how far from the airport you end up parking, and then how much extra time you need to allow to actually reach your terminal.
+If you don’t want to pay for a cab, driving your own car is the fastest way.
+Driving is handy if you have a lot of luggage, but the main issue is parking, both in terms of cost and how far from the airport you end up parking and how much extra time you need to allow to reach your terminal.

 Parking